Youth Career Awareness Program (YCAP)

 - Have a cumulative grade point average of at least 2.5 on a 4.0 scale

-- Be available to attend a three-week YCAP Summer Camp from June 8 through June 26, 2020.
+- Be available to attend a three-week YCAP Summer Camp in June 2021

-If you are ready to apply, you may complete the Youth Career Awareness Application.
+If you are ready to apply, you may complete the Youth Career Awareness Application and submit it by May 3, 2021.
 There are two ways you may do this:

 1.)
 You can print the PDF below and fill out the application by hand.